kean/articles/2021-03-15-pulse-store.markdown

 }
 ```

-> When I create a copy of a database, I set ["journal_mode"](https://www.sqlite.org/pragma.html#pragma_journal_mode) to "DELETE" to ensure there is no .wal file.
-I also use [VACUUM](https://sqlite.org/lang_vacuum.html) to reduce space.
+> When I create a copy of a database, I set ["journal_mode"](https://www.sqlite.org/pragma.html#pragma_journal_mode) to "OFF" to ensure there is no .wal file.
 {:.info}

 Opening an archive: